ElektrischesSchaf/LayerNorm_GRU/README.md

 After passing them into LayerNorm, the new distributions lie inside (-4, +4), perfect working area for activation functions.

 ## How does it improve our model
-The result from one of my research in BCI.
+The result from one of my GRU models in BCI.
 ![](/Figures/loss_to_epoch.png)

 ## References